 - If your counselor is a graduate-level practicum student they may share your information with their supervisor to provide you with the best care.

 ASU Counseling Services embraces the distinctive identities of each individual.
-Counseling Services provides a safe, affirming environment inclusive of our diverse student body.
-Staff members provide culturally competent counseling that is respectful of the unique experiences and concerns of all students and is sensitive to the needs of individuals often marginalized by society including but not limited to: LGBTQ+ students, racial and ethnic minorities, international students, students with disabilities, neurotypical students, veterans, and students of diverse socioeconomic backgrounds and religious/spiritual beliefs.
+Counseling Services provides a safe, affirming environment for the entire student body.
+Staff members provide culturally competent counseling that is respectful of the unique experiences and concerns of all students and is sensitive to the needs of individuals often marginalized by society, including but not limited to: LGBTQ+ students, racial and ethnic minorities, international students, students with disabilities, neurotypical students, veterans, and students of different socioeconomic backgrounds and religious/spiritual beliefs.

 Counseling Services at ASU is designed to facilitate student growth and wellness through counseling, provide mental health education for the campus community through creative outreach programming, and create meaningful interdepartmental partnerships to enhance student success through collaborations; all in an effort to promote a healthy and safe campus community.